trevor-harris/trevor-harris.github.io/_pages/about.md

   - /about.html
 ---

-I am a 4th-year Statistics PhD Student at the University of Illinois at Urbana Champaign.
+I am an Assistant Professor in the Statistics Deparment at Texas A&M University.

 My research interests broadly include spatiotemporal modeling, functional data analysis, anomaly detection, and Bayesian deep learning.
-Much of my work is driven by problems in Climatology and Environmental Science.
-Current projects apply deep generative models to climate model output and study their uncertainty quantification capabilities.
+Much of my work is driven by problems in Climatology, Environmental Science, and Public Health.
+Current projects apply Deep Learning to data fusion problems, develop uncertainty techniques for deep models, and model vector borne diseases.

-Currently I serve as president of the Statistics Student Seminar Committee, a biweekly seminar series run by Statistics PhD students at UIUC.

-Previously I worked in Insurance building risk assessment models and developing packages for statistical analysis.